Live your best life without fear; get a rugged case for your iPhone 13

 Old reliable: Otterbox iPhone 13 Defender Series Pro CaseStaff Pick

 It may seem like an obvious choice, and that's because it is.
-Otterbox is a go-to for rugged cases since they were one of the first brands to make them for iPhone.
+Otterbox is a go-to for rugged cases since they were one of the first brands to make them for iPhone, and the iPhone 13 is no exception.
 You can count on the Otterbox Defender for 3X the standard of military-grade drop protection.

-Best value: Spigen Rugged Armor
+Best value: Spigen Rugged Armor Designed for iPhone 13

-Despite its surprisingly low price, Spigen's Rugged Armor Case is both protective and long-lasting.
+Spigen's Rugged Armor Case is both protective and long-lasting despite its surprisingly low price.
 The flexible TPU material is easy to install and great at absorbing shocks and bumps.
 The raised bezels around the screen and camera protect these fragile areas, and the grooved sides improve grip.

 Bullet proof: Mous Limitless 4.0 Aramid Fibre Case